-Evaluation of ontions Options, SARs and RSUs cease to be exercisable according to the terms of the applicable award agreement, or as Expiration of options may be determined by the HR Committee, in the event that a participant ceases to be an employee or officer of Thomson Reuters.
+Expiration of options Options, SARs and RSUs cease to be exercisable according to the terms of the applicable award agreement, or as may be determined by the HR Committee, in the event that a participant ceases to be an employee or officer of Thomson Reuters.
 Options and RSUs granted in 2020 are subject to early expiration or vesting in certain circumstances, including death, disability, retirement and termination.
-If options or SARs would otherwise expire Discount of the same during a blackout period, the term will be extended until 10 business days after conclusion of such blackout period.
-Plan amendments and changes The Board and/or the HR Committee may make any amendments to the plan or any outstanding award without seeking shareholder approval (including, but not limited to, minor "housekeeping" changes, changes to comply with applicable laws and changes to vesting provisions of awards), except for an amendment which: • increases the maximum number of shares that can be issued under the plan, including an increase to a fixed number of such shares or a change from a fixed number of such shares to a fixed maximum percentage; • Increases the maximum number of shares which may be issued pursuant to RSUs; • increases the maximum number of shares which may be issued under the awards held by a participant; • reduces the exercise price of an award (including a cancellation and re-grant of an award, constituting a reduction of the exercise price of such award), except in connection with an amaintaining the value of an award in connection with a change in the number of the outstanding common shares by reason of a stock dividend or split, recapitalization, reorganization, merger, amalgamation, consolidation, combination or exchange of shares or other corporate change affecting such shares; • extends the term of an award beyond its original expiry date, except where the expiry date would have occurred in a blackout period; • changes the provisions relating to the transferability of an award, other than for a transfer by will or the laws of descent and distribution, a transfer by a grantee to an entity which is controlled by the grantee or a transfer to a former spouse or domestic partner in connection with a legal obligation or settlement; • changes the provisions relating to adjustments in the number or kind of shares or securities reserved for issuance or subject to outstanding awards or the exercise price, in the event of any change in the number of the outstanding common shares by reason of a stock dividend or split, recapitalization, merger, amalgamation, consolidation, combination or exchange of shares or other corporat We amended and restated the plan in March 2021 to reflect certain administrative and technical changes that did not require shareholder approval.
-Exercise process Cashless exercises permitted, as well as cash payments.
-For a cashless exercise of options, the participant will receive the net number of shares equal to the in-the-money amount of the options (less applicable taxes).
-The number of options exercised will be deducted from the share reserve.
-Transfers and assignments Not possible other than by will or the laws of descent and distribution, a transfer by a participant to an entity which is controlled by a participant or a transfer to a former spouse or domestic partner of a participant in connection with a legal obligation or settlement.
+If options or SARs would otherwise expire during a blackout period, the term will be extended until 10 business days after conclusion of such blackout period.
+Plan amendments and changes The Board and/or the HR Committee may make any amendments to the plan or any outstanding award without seeking shareholder approval (including, but not limited to, minor "housekeeping" changes, changes to comply with applicable laws and changes to vesting provisions of awards), except for an amendment which: increases the maximum number of shares that can be issued under the plan, including an increase to a fixed number of such shares or a change from a fixed number of such shares to a fixed maximum percentage Increases the maximum number of shares that can be issued pursuant to RSUs; increases the maximum number of shares which may be issued under the awards held by a participant; reduces the exercise price of an award (including a cancellation and re-grant of an award, constituting a reduction of the exercise price of such award), except in connection with maintaining the value of an award in connection with a change in the number of the outstanding common shares by reason of a stock dividend or split, recapitalization, reorganization, merger, amalgamation, consolidation, combination or exchange of shares or other corporate change affecting such shares; extends the term of an award beyond its original expiry date, except where the expiry date would have occurred in a blackout period; changes the provisions relating to the transferability of an award, other than for a transfer by will or the laws of descent and distribution, a transfer by a grantee to an entity which is controlled by the grantee or a transfer to a former spouse or domestic partner in connection with a legal obligation or settlement; changes the provisions relating to adjustments in the number or kind of shares or securities reserved for issuance or subject to outstanding awards or the exercise price, in the event of any change in the number of the outstanding common shares by reason of a stock dividend or split, recapitalization, reorganization, merger, amalgamation, consolidation, combination or exchange of shares or other corporate change affecting such shares; extends eligibility to participate in the stock incentive plan to a director who is not an employee or officer of our company; changes the rights attaching to our common shares; changes the amending provisions of the plan; removes or exceeds the insider participation limit under the plan (as defined in the TSX Company Manual), as amended from time to time; or is required to be approved by shareholders under applicable laws, regulations or stock exchange rules.
+Subject to certain exceptions, no such amendment may materially and adversely affect the rights of any participant.